thisissandip/lets-party/README.md

 I have plans to extend this for Netflix and Amazon Prime.
 If you would like to contribute, the doors are all open :smile:

+### 👨‍💻 &nbsp; How to use
+1. Upload the client folder in Chrome extension (I will be uploading it chrome store soon 🤞)
+2. Go to Disney+ Hotstar
+3. Share the link of the video you want to watch with you friends
+4. If you are the host, Start a room ( Note: Only host will have control over the video player )
+5. Share the room code and ask your friends to join the room.
+6. Enjoy Binging!

 ### 🚀 &nbsp; Development setup

 1. Clone the repository